kon172verma/automotive-rag/docs/chunking.md

 The recommended path is:

-1. Start with section-aware child chunking.
+1. Start with parent-child hierarchical chunking.
-2. Preserve parent-child lineage from day one.
+2. Preserve parent-child lineage and sibling order from day one.
-3. Use structure first and semantic cues second.
+3. Use structure first and semantic splitting second.
 4. Keep overlap small and intentional.
-5. Compare this later against a more hierarchical retrieval strategy on the same evaluation set.
+5. Compare this later against alternative chunking variants on the same evaluation set.